Department of Psychology & Counseling

 Building on the skills learned in SPS5100, students will explore various counseling theories in depth and perform skills associated with multiple counseling techniques.
 Counseling theories reviewed include: CBT, REBT, play therapy, solution-focused therapy, reality therapy, and Adlerian therapy.
 Students will apply techniques to actual clients in practice counseling sessions with supervision.
 Diagnostic assessment and intervention will also be discussed.

-This second practicum course requires students to be in the schools for one full day per week throughout the semester.
-Unlike Practicum I, which focuses primarily on system-wide issues that have an impact on children and on the development of consultation and communication skills, Practicum II provides opportunities for skill development in the areas of cognitive and social/emotional assessment and group and individual counseling with school-age children.
+This second practicum course requires students to be in the schools for 150 hours throughout the semester.
+This advanced practicum course provides opportunities for skill development in all areas of the practice of school psychology, including cognitive and social/emotional assessment, consultation and problem-solving through intervention, and group and individual counseling with school-age children.

 Examine the elements of behavior change and procedures to accomplish behavior increases, decreases, generalization, and maintenance in educational settings.
 Emphasis on reinforcement, schedules of reinforcement, extinction, and alternate treatment procedures.

-A survey of the major theoretical systems in psychology, focusing on the scientific foundations of the field as well as the development of professional practice in the 20th and 21st centuries.
+A survey of the major theoretical systems in psychology, focusing on the scientific foundations of the field related to human development as well as the development of professional practice in the 20th and 21st centuries.

 The purpose of this course is to provide an overview of the various psychological theories of personality.
 This course will review psychoanalytic, humanistic, biological, behavioral, cognitive, trait and skill, and interactionist theories and will review major theorists such as Freud, Jung, Adler, Horney, Erikson, Skinner, and others as appropriate.

-A broad overview of the methodologies, research findings, and theories within social psychology will be offered to provide an understanding of the basic scientific approach to the social world that psychologists can utilize in both clinical work and in research.
+A broad overview of the methodologies, research findings, and theories within social psychology and industrial/organizational psychology will be offered to provide an understanding of the basic scientific approach to the social world that psychologists can utilize in both clinical work and in research.

 The student will learn the major theories, issues, and areas of research in cognitive development.
 An emphasis will be made on the application of these concepts to education, learning, and academic skills development.
 The course will cover theoretical frameworks for the study of cognitive development, including information processing theory.
 Specific areas of cognitive development, such as problem solving, critical thinking, and memory will be discussed, as well as the application of cognitive development theory to the classroom setting and instruction.